Newsletter

 TEACHING YOUTH RESILIENCE

-CorStone develops resilience programmes to improve the mental and physical wellbeing of youths living in low-income countries.
+WorldBeing develops resilience programmes to improve the mental and physical wellbeing of youths living in low-income countries.
 Since 2009, it has reached almost 100,000 adolescents from marginalised groups across India and Kenya.
-We fund its work in Rwanda, where CorStone is working with the Ministry of Education and the Rwanda Education Board to make its pilot programme, Youth First Rwanda, a vital component of lower secondary education across the country.
+We fund its work in Rwanda, where WorldBeing is working with the Ministry of Education and the Rwanda Education Board to make its pilot programme, Youth First Rwanda, a vital component of lower secondary education across the country.

 CHALLENGE